Wes Edens: Biography

 In his teenage years, Edens was a competitive skier.
-Edens received a B.S. in Finance and Business Administration from Oregon State University in 1984.
+Edens received a B.S. in finance and business administration at Oregon State University in 1984.
 Edens and his wife Lynn have four children, and his daughter represented the Milwaukee Bucks in the 2014 NBA Draft lottery.
 His personal interests include horse jumping, alpine skiing and mountain climbing.
 Edens built and owns Caldera House, an eight-room boutique hotel and private ski club in Jackson Hole, Wyoming.

 Career

 Lehman Brothers and BlackRock

 He began his career in 1987 at Lehman Brothers, where he was a partner and managing director until 1993.
 He then went to BlackRock's private equity division BlackRock Asset Investors, where he remained until 1997 as a partner and managing director.

 Fortress Investment Group

-Wes Edens was one of five principal partners who founded Fortress Investments in 1998.
-Edens investment style was described in a 2007 The Wall Street Journal article as one based on "contrarian bets, creative financing and a knack for building business from investments."
-Fortress became the first publicly traded buyout firm on February 9, 2007, with Edens and his partners taking the company public through its initial public offering.
+Edens was one of five principal partners who founded Fortress Investments in 1998.
+His investment style was described in a 2007 The Wall Street Journal article as one based on "contrarian bets, creative financing and a knack for building business from investments."
+Fortress became the first publicly traded buyout firm in February 2007, with Edens and his partners taking the company public through an initial public offering.

-By 2007 Fortress assets under management included both private equity and publicly traded alternative investment vehicles — fourteen private equity funds, four hedge funds, and two real estate vehicles, and went public.
+By the time it went public in 2007 Fortress' assets under management included both private equity and publicly traded alternative investment vehicles — fourteen private equity funds, four hedge funds, and two real estate vehicles.
 When the Japanese financial holding company, Nomura Holdings acquired 15% of Fortress for $888 million in December 2006 with proceeds going to the five principals, Edens and his partners became paper billionaires.
-Edens became Co-Chairman of the Board of Directors at Fortress in 2009, and helped the company, which saw its stock price fall to below one dollar after the subprime mortgage crisis, resurge by offering subprime lending.
-He served as Chairman of Fortress Transportation and Infrastructure Investors LLC from 2015 to May 2016.
+Edens became co-chairman in 2009, and helped the company, which saw its stock price fall to below one dollar after the subprime mortgage crisis, resurge by offering subprime lending.
+He was chairman of Fortress Transportation and Infrastructure Investors LLC from 2015 to May 2016.